 What They Do

-If one doesn't look closely enough, the Lesser Yellow-headed Vulture can sometimes be confused with the Turkey Vulture of the Greater Yellow-headed Vulture.
-Like those two species, it is mostly all black, with grayish feet.
+If one doesn't look closely enough, the Lesser Yellow-headed Vulture can sometimes be confused with the Turkey Vulture or the Greater Yellow-headed Vulture.
+It is mostly all black, with grayish feet.
 When in flight, its primary feathers are a pale gray, which creates a contrasting black and silver pattern.
 It even holds wings in a dihedral (v-shaped) pattern and tilts from side to side in flight, just like the Turkey Vulture does.
 Of course, a clue to the best way to distinguish the Lesser Yellow-headed Vulture from the others is right in its name!
 While the Turkey Vulture has a bright red head, the Lesser Yellow-headed Vulture's head is a lovely mix of shades of pale orange and yellow.
 Though physically very similar to the Greater Yellow-headed Vulture, the Lesser Yellow-headed Vulture prefers open habitats, whereas the former is found only in the forests of Amazonia and the Guianas, and its range doesn't overlap with the other two vulture species.

 Like many other vulture species, the Lesser Yellow-headed Vulture spends a good amount of time soaring in its search for food.
 However, unlike many vultures, this stunning raptor doesn't usually fly very high in the sky.
 It prefers to soar closer to the ground.